Matt-Yeldalo/practical-ood-ruby/README.md

-# Practical Object Oriented Design in Ruby
+# Practical Object Oriented Design in Ruby - Chapter One

 ## SOLID Principles